Chunfang/defmod-swpc/doc/INSTALL.md

 ## Running mixed code

-Note, defmod and swpc can run standalone, compatible with all the model inputs for the original codes,
+Note, defmod and swpc can run standalone, compatible with all the model inputs for the original codes.
 https://bitbucket.org/stali/defmod
 https://bitbucket.org/chunfangmeng/defmod-dev
 https://github.com/takuto-maeda/OpenSWPC

-To run the code in FE-FD mixed mode, two additional input files are needed, [my_model]_fe.cfg [my_model]_fd.cfg
+To run the code in FE-FD mixed mode, two additional input files are needed, [my_model]_fe.cfg [my_model]_fd.cfg.

 Find, SCEC[ID]_fe(fd).cfg and F3D_tet_fe(fd).cfg in example/SCEC and example/F3Dp, and follow the comments.
 Note, the values in [my_model]_fe.cfg should be consistent with those in [my_model].inf for swpc, and the values in [my_model]_fd.cfg, i.e. observation list, should be consistent with those in [my_model].inp for defmod.
 Use the two examples SCEC and F3Dp (poroelastic) as templates.

 First run defmod (FE) model. -fd 1 tells the code to output the FD input.
 [MPI_cmd] [MPI-args] bin/defmod -f [my_fe_model].inp [petsc-args] -fd 1

-After FE model finishes without errors, run swpc (FD) model. -r [my_fe_model] passes the code the FE model name, no extension. -e [event_ID] passes which earthquake to simulate if there are more then one event.
+After FE model finishes without errors, run swpc (FD) model. -r [my_fe_model] passes the code the FE model name, no extension. -e [event_ID] passes which earthquake to simulate, if there are more then one event.
 Without -e the code will pick the first event.
 [MPI_cmd] [MPI-args] bin/swpc_3d.x -i [my_fd_model].inf -r [my_fe_model] -e [event_ID]

 The code will display if the FE-FD mode is on via screen outputs.

 Use example/SCEC/SCEC_rup(sw).sh and example/F3Dp/F3D_rup(sw).sh as templates for command lines or job submissions.
-Also, use *.py files in the two examples as templates for making FE models.
+Also, use *.py files in the two examples as templates for making the FE models.

 To generate FE mesh, in Exodus-II (.exo) format,
 cubit(trelis) -nojournal -nographics [my_model].jou